4paradigm/OpenMLDB/docs/en/use_case/airflow_provider_demo.md

 Open the DAG example_openmldb_complex in the Airflow Web and click the `Code` to check the detail of the DAG.
 ![dag home](images/dag_home.png)

-You can see the `openmldb_conn_id` which is used in `Code`.
+You can see the `openmldb_conn_id` that is used in `Code`.
 The DAG doesn't use the address of OpenMLDB but use the connection.
 We need to create a new connection and name it the same.
 ![dag code](images/dag_code.png)

 #### 2.1 Create the Connection